lannes/Flutter-AdaptiveCards/README.md

   * Changing from light to dark mode erases any selected data - noticiable in `Input` examples
 * Tests
   * findText for Text doesn't seem to be working so commented out in `basic_test.dart`
+  * When migrating past Flutter 3.7,  test are failing with haning timers
+  * `example\widget_test.dart` should never be working because we don't have any code that has an increment button and counters.
+Probably should be either renamed again to not be picked up., deleted or disabled.

 ## ChangeLog

 2023 07

+* Added text selection enablement in the examples.
+* Updated to work with Flutter > 3.7 that implements null safety.
+Tested with Flutter 3.10
 * flutter tests must end in `_test`.
 Renamed `_tests` files to `_test`
 * migrated example from `DynamicTheme` to <https://rydmike.com/colorscheme> <https://rydmike.com/colorpicker>
   * <https://github.com/rydmike/flex_color_scheme> to get a better feel theme and color possibilities